-Peripheral vascular disease (PVD) results in a reduction in the circulation to the legs.
-In most cases this is due to atherosclerosis (hardening of the arteries), which involves a build-up of fatty plaque in the wall of the artery.
-This in turn causes a narrowing (stenosis) or blockage (occlusion) to the artery, thereby reducing the arterial supply to the legs.
+Peripheral Vascular Disease (PVD) causes a reduction in the circulation to the legs.
+In most cases, this is due to atherosclerosis (hardening of the arteries), which involves a build-up of fatty plaque in the wall of the artery.
+This results in a narrowing (stenosis) or blockage (occlusion) to the artery, thereby reducing the arterial supply to the legs.

 What are the symptoms?

-Symptoms vary depending on the severity.
+Symptoms vary depending on the severity of the disease.
 In its mildest form, there may be no symptoms.

-Pain in the legs when walking (referred to as intermittent claudication) is a symptom of PVD.
+Pain in the legs when walking (referred to as intermittent claudication) is a symptom of Peripheral Vascular Disease (PVD).
 It is usually felt in the belly of the muscle (calf, thigh or buttocks), comes on with walking and is relieved with rest.
 As the disease advances, the walking distance shortens.

 Further reduction in circulation can result in pain at rest (referred to as “rest pain”).
 This results in severe, unremitting pain, usually in the feet, worse at night, and relieved by hanging the feet over the edge of the bed.
 This is a sign that the circulation has reached a critical stage, and that the limb is threatened.

 Ulceration due to poor wound healing and tissue loss such as gangrene are all features of very advanced PVD.

 In addition to the symptoms, clinical examination may reveal a loss of pulses in the leg.
 A more accurate assessment of the state of leg circulation can be obtained by non-invasive Doppler studies in the vascular laboratory.